515 million tonnes of inferred resources average 0.53% copper, 0.36 g/T gold

 This document contains "forward-looking information" within the meaning of Canadian securities legislation and "forward-looking statements" within the meaning of the United States Private Securities Litigation Reform Act of 1995.
 This information and these statements, referred to herein as "forward-looking statements" are made as of the date of this document.
-Forward-looking statements relate to future events or future performance and reflect current estimates, predictions, expectations or beliefs regarding future events and include, but are not limited to, statements with respect to: (i) the estimated amount and grade of mineral resources; (ii) the economic assumptions regarding production costs of block cave mining that were used being realistic; (iii) the Deep Kerr deposit being able to mature into an outstanding opportunity for a large, high margin operation attractive to major mining companies; (iv) the potential for substantial increases in the size and grade of the mineralized envelope; and (v) the best being yet to come.
+Forward-looking statements relate to future events or future performance and reflect current estimates, predictions, expectations or beliefs regarding future events and include, but are not limited to, statements with respect to: (i) the amenability of the Deep Kerr zone to block cave mining; (ii) the belief that the economic assumptions regarding production costs of block cave mining are realistic; (iii) that the Deep Kerr deposit can mature into an outstanding opportunity for a large, high margin operation attractive to major mining companies; (iv) that higher grade bornite could become more abundant than chalcopyrite down plunge; (v) that the Seabridge drill samples are reproducible and suitable for estimating mineral resources; (vi) the estimated amount and grade of mineral resources.
 Any statements that express or involve discussions with respect to predictions, expectations, beliefs, plans, projections, objectives or future events or performance (often, but not always, using words or phrases such as "expects", "anticipates", "plans", "projects", "estimates", "envisages", "assumes", "intends", "strategy", "goals", "objectives" or variations thereof or stating that certain actions, events or results "may", "could", "would", "might" or "will" be taken, occur or be achieved, or the negative of any of these terms and similar expressions) are not statements of historical fact and may be forward-looking statements.

 All forward-looking statements are based on Seabridge's or its consultants' current beliefs as well as various assumptions made by them and information currently available to them.
 The principle assumptions are listed above, but others include: (i) the presence of and continuity of metals at the Project at modeled grades; (ii) the capacities of various machinery and equipment; (iii) the availability of personnel, machinery and equipment at estimated prices; (iv) exchange rates; (v) metals sales prices; (vi) appropriate discount rates; (vii) tax rates and royalty rates applicable to the proposed mining operation; (viii) financing structure and costs; (ix) anticipated mining losses and dilution; * metallurgical performance; (xi) reasonable contingency requirements; (xii) success in realizing proposed operations; (xiii) receipt of regulatory approvals on acceptable terms, including the necessary right of way for the proposed tunnels; and (xiv) the negotiation of satisfactory terms with impacted Treaty and First Nations groups.
 Although management considers these assumptions to be reasonable based on information currently available to it, they may prove to be incorrect.
 Many forward-looking statements are made assuming the correctness of other forward looking statements, such as statements of net present value and internal rates of return, which are based on most of the other forward-looking statements and assumptions herein.
 The cost information is also prepared using current values, but the time for incurring the costs will be in the future and it is assumed costs will remain stable over the relevant period.